JonnyAdaptableTools/adaptableblotter-demo/README.md

 # adaptable-demo

-Repository for a demo that showcases AdapTable, the powerful, data-agnostic tool.
+Repository for the demo site that showcases AdapTable, the powerful, data-agnostic tool.

 You can run AdapTable with a number of different dummy data sets.